 Prepared a strategy to attract additional donors and possible partners

 Contacted schools, universities and cultural centres

-The project was sponsored by One World Film Festival, one of the biggest human rights film festivals in the world.
-I was invited to One World Film Festival to learn how to properly set up a Human Rights Film Festival.
+The project was sponsored by the One World Film Festival, one of the biggest human rights film festivals in the world.
+I was invited to the One World Film Festival to learn how to properly set up a Human Rights Film Festival.
 I participated in a number of workshops to understand how to make the right programming according to the selected audience, how to negotiate film rights and how to lead discussions with the audience after each show.